atoponce/d-note/INSTALL.md

 ============

 d-note is a Python Flask web application that requires a couple of libraries to be installed.
-I'll assume you're using Debian to install software.
+I&#39;ll assume you&#39;re using Debian to install software.
 First, install `python-flask`, `python-pbkdf2`, and `python-crypto`:

     # apt-get install python-flask python-crypto